tonytvo/blog-generator/content/blog/financial-statement-analysis/index.md

   - as an investor, you're right to question why a company should have long-term investments.
 You might argue that a company with a high number of investments would tend to concentrate less on core activities.
 That is typically a bad sign.
 Conversely, investments such as these might signify a diversification policy so earnings are maintained despite changes in external environments.

 - **property, plant, and equipment**
+  - ranging from buildings to property and from manufacturing equipment to mere office furniture.
+  - very often, some of the largest expenses for a company relate to this category of assets.
+Tangible assets will often have to be replaced, and that's a very expensive bill that has to be paid
+    - think of a company like Hilton Resorts.
+They will constantly have building upgrades and interior remodeling expenses in order to remain competitive in their market.
+Ultimately, all bills end up being paid by the shareholders of the company.
+That is why we only want PE that can produce revenue, not PPE for the sake ow owning a lot of assets.

+- **patents, trademarks and other intangibles**
+  - companies with strong brand names and efficient research and development departments are likely to carry trademarks and patents.
+  - due to accounting law, a company can list all expenses from research and development as an intangible assets.
+This means that all the material and labor costs that Coca-Cola incurs in relation to producing the recipe can now be transformed into an asset. (it could also means that if Coca Cola has very inefficient personnel and high salaries, this would ultimately be transformed into a bigger asset).
+This process is called capitalization.
+  - capitalization is how intangibles like patents and trademarks are entered into the balance sheet.
+  - intangible assets lose value if it is deemed that they cannot generate income.
+When intangible assets are depreciated, it's called amortization.
+  - since patents and trademarks provide a durable competitive advantage for a company, it is a great source of risk reduction.
+Additionally, intangible assets are generally unaffected by inflation.
+This means that as time marches on, the value of patents and trademarks increase in nominal dollars automatically.
+- **goodwill**
+  - goodwill only occurs during the acquisition process; it is not something that the company can create by themselves

+## Liabilities

 # financial shenanigans
 - https://www.youtube.com/watch?v=Zg-led5YMlo&ab_channel=TheSwedishInvestor